mcthomas/VAI-GUI/README.md

   ## Usage

 Intended for use with eye blink tracking software such as [OpenCV](https://github.com/opencv/opencv) w/ [dlib](https://github.com/davisking/dlib), with simulated robotics via [gazebo](https://github.com/osrf/gazebo), [rviz](https://github.com/ros-visualization/rviz), [tinkercad](https://www.tinkercad.com), and [ROS packages](https://github.com/ros/ros).
-It can be demoed (without the automated tabbing) with mouse clicks by simply cloning the project and running:
+Some functions are purely hypothetical without configuration, so footage of backend simulated robotics is included in their place.
+The server can be demoed (without the automated tabbing) with mouse clicks by simply cloning the project and running:
 ```
 $ python app.py
 ```